 With more than 300 families regularly welcomed to church services at St. Jude’s, making sure everyone on campus is safe and the property protected has been a high priority.

 With the recent trends in active shooter violence over the past few decades, schools and churches across the United States have turned to increased security measures to ensure the safety of their people.
 St. Jude’s was no different, realizing their outdated surveillance system wasn’t providing the level of security required.

 “We had a cheap system to just get us by.
 You could spend an entire day reviewing footage,” explained Father Dan Wathen, pastor of the church.
-“We needed a birds-eye view of the good, the bad and the ugly, a well as to be able to narrow down the footage to smaller windows of time.”
+“We needed a birds-eye view of the good, the bad, and the ugly, as well as to be able to narrow down the footage to smaller windows of time.”

 “Salient has always had a ‘blinking light’ when it comes to video management software.
 When a company focuses on one product like that, it becomes the best in the industry.” said Gary Marrone, manager of security for FICO.
 “It’s their initiative to provide the best VMS solution in the market, so I knew they were the right choice for St. Jude’s.”